-The Manager is required to cover professional liability risks, such as the risk of loss of documents evidencing title of assets to the Company and complies with such requirement by maintaining an amount of its own funds in accordance with AIFMD.
+The Manager is required to cover professional liability risks, such as the risk of loss of documents evidencing title of assets to the Company, and complies with such requirement by maintaining an amount of its own funds in accordance with the FUND Sourcebook.

-9. Delegation arrangements and management of conflicts
+9. Delegation Arrangements and Management of Conflicts